Jarek Kupsc: Film career

-After returning to Poland in 2010, he wrote and directed Kliny (Wedges) and began his association with the Warsaw Film School in Warsaw, Poland.
+After returning to Poland in 2010, he wrote and directed Kliny (Wedges) and began his association with the Warsaw Film School in Warsaw, Poland, where he teaches at the international department.
 His last film to date is the award-winning Quintuplets, shot on a mobile phone.

-Jarek Kupść' film and art essays have been published by Little White Lies and other magazines.
+Jarek Kupść' film and art essays have been published by Little White Lies, Cineaste and other magazines.